Rômulo (footballer, born 1991): Hammarby IF

 In February 2016, Rômulo was scouted by Nanne Bergstrand, then manager of Hammarby IF in Allsvenskan.
-A month later, in March, Rômulo move abroad for the first time in his career by signing a two year-deal with the Swedish club.
-The transfer fee was reportedly set at 0,5 million Swedish kronor (approximately £55.000), as Friburguense sold their main striker due to financial difficulties.
+A month later, in March, Rômulo move abroad for the first time in his career by signing a two-year deal with the Swedish club.
+The transfer fee was reportedly set at 0.5 million Swedish kronor (approximately £55,000), as Friburguense sold their main striker due to financial difficulties.

 After a tough start to his newly found career in Europe, mostly being used as a substitute player, Rômulo scored a hat-trick on 17 October 2016 against local rivals Djurgården in a spectacular derby fixture, helping his side secure a 4–2 win.
 Rômulo's involvement in the victory was later awarded as the "achievement of the year" by the club's supporters.

 On 2 April 2017, Rômulo scored on the first match day of Allsvenskan, in a 2–1 away loss against IFK Norrköping.
 Throughout the first half of the season, Rômulo was used as the second choice striker behind Pa Dibba in new manager Jakob Michelsen's squad.
 On 4 June, Rômulo once again enjoyed a superb performance against arch rival Djurgårdens IF.
 He scored a brace as Hammarby won 3–1 on home turf.
 He was, however, used sparingly during the remainder of season and left the club at the expiration of his contract.

+Karlstad

+In March 2024, Rômulo returned to Sweden, joining Ettan Norra club Karlstad.